 Simple first aid kit

 Cell phone or radio communication with finish line

-Plaques will be given to the top 3 overall men and women.
-Only the 7:30am wave is eligible for overall awards!
-In addition, we have awards for the top 3 overall men and women in each 5 year age group.
-Age groups start with 19&under, 20-24, 25-29, up to 80-84.
+Awards will be given to the top 3 overall men and women.
+In addition, we have awards for the top 3 overall men and women in each 10 year age group.

 FINISH LINE PARKING

 We strongly encourage participants to carpool whenever possible to the race, it’s good for the planet!

 Participants need to park at Meadowbrook Farm which is located at 1711 Boalch Ave NW, North Bend, WA 98045.
 This is the finish line of the race.